Gert-dev/php-ide-serenata/README.md

 improvements as well as separation of the various components into separate packages.

 ## What do I need to do to make it work?
-**NOTE: This already pertains to upcoming version 0.4.0 with the new indexer.
-If you are using the stable version installed via Atom, you will probably still be using the older version (unless I forgot to remove this message).
-You can still view the old README [here](https://github.com/Gert-dev/php-integrator-base/blob/66263e35d691bba8cc8572b1144152b131ae48f0/README.md).**

 Currently the following is required in order to get the package up and running:
   * **PHP** - To run this package properly, you need at least PHP 5.4.
 The code you're actually writing can be anything ranging from PHP 5.2 up to (and including) PHP 7.0.
   * **PSR-compliant code** - Write code that follows the PSR standards, especially regarding namespacing.